 A mixture of sand and air, is a two-phase flow in which the air and sand materials flow with their individual velocities, but are coupled through momentum exchanges resulting from pressure and viscous stresses.
-In typical core sands the diameters of sand particles are on the order of tenths of millimeters and the volume fraction of the sand that is blown into a core box is generally 50% or higher.
+In typical core sands the diameters of sand particles are on the order of tenths of millimeters and the volume fraction of the sand that is blown into a cavity is generally 50% or higher.
 In this range a strong coupling exists between the sand and air so their mixture can be modeled as a single, composite fluid.
 Two-phase effects resulting from differences in the velocities of the two materials are accounted for using an approximation for their relative velocity that is referred to as a Drift-Flux.

-This composite and relative velocity approach has been selected as the basis for the granular media model.
+This composite flow with a relative velocity approach has been selected as the basis for the granular media model.
 It is assumed that the sand/air mixture can be represented as a single fluid with a sharp free surface at its boundary with the surrounding air.
 The composite fluid, however, is allowed to have a non-uniform density, depending on the degree of sand compaction.
 The viscosity of the mixture is a function of density and shear stress.
 Because the majority of momentum transfer is by particle-particle collisions the sand-air mixture has the character of a shear thickening material.

 To illustrate some of the differences that can occur in a granular material as opposed to a fluid, a simple two-dimensional wedge shape hopper was set up with a 1 cm wide tube at the bottom.
 The simulation is started with the bottom tube empty.

 Sand was initialized at its close packing limit of 0.63 volume fraction.
 Sand at the bottom of the opening to the discharge tube begins to fall under the action of gravity, but nearly all the sand above remains stationary, Figs. 1-4, where the color is the flow resistance caused by packing (red being perfectly rigid).
-In a short time a bubble like region is formed and moves up toward the top surface of the sand.
+In a short time a bubble-like region is formed and moves up toward the top surface of the sand.
 Only flow around the surface of the bubble is seen until the bubble reaches the top then it causes a collapse of the surface.
 The indentation in the top surface has localize flow that reduces its sides to a specified angle of repose of 34°.
 Meanwhile another bubble forms at the bottom to repeat this pattern.

-The size of the simulation region (core box) was 30 cm wide by 15 cm high and 1 cm thick.
+The size of the simulation region was 30 cm wide by 15 cm high and 1 cm thick.
 Sand/air mixture of density 1.508 gm/cc was driven into the box with a pressure of 2 atmospheres absolute at the entrance to the box.
 There were five open vents on the right side of the box plus six more that were closed on the bottom and left side of the box.
 This arrangement leads to an asymmetric filling of the box.